neenad99/To-Do-App/README.md

 This repository contains code for To-do App using Nodejs , express , mongodb

-Technology used : -Nodejs -express
+Technology used : -Nodejs -express -mongodb

 # Dependencies